headspace

 We provide services across the entire South East.

-We are offering walk-in appointments to students of Naracoorte High School and Millicent High School, one day per-week during the school term.
+We offer talk-soon appointments to students of Naracoorte High School and Millicent High School, one day per-week during the school term.

 Our outreach worker, Jordyn, works across the Upper South East, providing in-person services at Bordertown, Keith, Naracoorte, Lucindale and Kingston.

-We provide sessions via phone or digitally for people in other towns, if in-person sessions is not an option.
+We provide sessions via phone or digitally for people, if in-person sessions is not an option.

 We welcome feedback about our service to help inform us about what we do well and what we could do better.